Please click here if you do not see a Nav Frame at left

 Especially if you are just some guy on the street (that is to say, if you do not work in the game industry).

-As is explained in Lesson 1.
+As is explained in FAQ 1.

 IF YOU WANT TO GET THAT GAME CREATED, YOU NEED TO BE IN THE INDUSTRY.
 (Sorry for shouting there.
 I wanted to make sure that you heard me.)